Click here to visit our sponsor Absolute Authentic

 A second Constructors' Championship for Williams-Honda followed in 1987, and Nelson Piquet took the Drivers' Championship.
 Despite this, Honda withdrew its engines and provided them to McLaren instead.
 The most probable reason is that Honda did not believe that Frank Williams could continue to deliver the goods while being confined to a wheelchair.

-There followed a year when Williams had to use customer Judd V8 engines, with predictable lack of success, but then Williams announced a deal with Renault.
+There followed a year when Williams had to use customer Judd V8 engines, with predictable lack of success, but then the team announced a deal with Renault.
 It was to be a long-lived and hugely successful partnership.

 The key to the team's success has been the enduring partnership between Frank Williams and Patrick Head, which has no parallel in the history of Formula One.
 As a designer, Patrick has shown a rare ability to keep his feet firmly on the ground, yet allow his imagination full reign.
 Further, he gathered around him a team of engineers of like mind, capable of exploring new avenues.

 During 1999, Sir Frank Williams - a knighthood richly deserved - announced that his team was to enter a partnership with BMW from the beginning of 2000.
-With affecting modesty, both parties played down the possibility of success in the short-term, but it is clear that this is a partnership which is intended to last.
+With affecting modesty, both parties played down the possibility of success in the short-term, but it is clear that this was a partnership which was intended to last.

 In 2000 Jenson Button and Ralf Schumacher re-established Williams at the front end of the grid whilst Juan Pablo Montoya's arrival to partner Schumacher for 2001 created what many saw as the F1 'dream team'.